nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Now init the ldap client.
 We actually get to use a secure connection here.
 Kerberos is hit or miss, could never get sasl/GSSAPI to work.

+.. note:: AD Trust - Different Trees

+   If using an AD trust, you should use the second example, where it looks at the compat tree for users.

 .. code-block:: bash

    # Without AD Trust